 Contractor payments on account are advance payments of the following year’s tax bill.
 POA can arise when you’ve a tax bill for the current year.
 By tax bill, we mean you’re due to pay some tax as it hasn’t all been deducted at source.
-In other words, all your income is not PAYE salary.
+In other words, all your income isn’t PAYE salary.
 Therefore, a UK tax liability will arise if you’ve untaxed income, such as dividends, rental profits, self-employment income, repayments under student loans or other untaxed income.

 Therefore, let’s research an SA tax return for contractors and discover how POA work.
 We’ll look at paying your Self Assessment tax bill and what to consider for your HMRC tax payments.
 Also, we’ll research how to pay your Self Assessment tax bill.
 Further, we’ll look into how to reduce POA.
 Indeed, this question often arises for taxpayers who file under HMRC SA.
 Therefore, let’s consider how you pay Self Assessment tax and how the POA system works.